 How long should a marketing coordinator cover letter be?

 A marketing coordinator cover letter should not exceed one page.
-The body should consist of three to four short paragraphs that outline your expertise and showcase you as a great candidate for the job.
+The body should consist of three to four short paragraphs that outline your expertise and highlight your potential as a great employee.

 What should be included in a marketing coordinator cover letter?